-2021 2 2020 2 2019 Partnership and Management Services Agreement: Direct and indirect expenses incurred on behalf of Partnership \$ 528 \$ 563 \$ 583 Administrative Services: Administrative services provided by UGI \$ 24 \$ 20 \$ 15
+2022 2021 2020 Partnership and Management Services Agreement: Direct and indirect expenses incurred on behalf of Partnership \$ 492 \$ 528 \$ 563 Administrative Services: Administrative services provided by UGI \$ 23 \$ 24 \$ 20

 Platform Contribution Agreement.
 Pursuant to a Platform Contribution Agreement, on October 1, 2020, AmeriGas OLP sold the right to use certain business strategies, models, technology and other similar proprietary information used in operating its business to UGI Europe for \$9.
-Because the transaction was between entities under common control, the proceeds received by AmeriGas OLP in excess of the carrying value of such assets transferred was considered an equity transaction and has been recorded as an increase in "Partner's capital" on the September 30, 2021 Consolidated Balance Sheet.
+Because the transaction was between entities under common control, the proceeds received by AmeriGas OLP in excess of the carrying value of such assets transferred was considered an equity transaction and has been recorded as "Contribution related to common control transaction" on the Consolidated Statements of Partners' Capital.